 A professor co-signing her student loan made it possible for Sarahana to move to New York in the fall of 2001 to study Computer Graphics.
 It was difficult being in a big new country at a turbulent time, but she found her bearings among those who believed in the possibility of another world, one where a system of peace, sustainability, and camaraderie keep everyone safe and nourished.
-Outside of her day job as a Graphic Designer, Sarahana remained an active advocate of this belief, founding a literary online journal that published political writings, banned by Nepal’s new King who seized powers through a coup.
+Outside of her day job as a Graphic Designer and Creative Technologist, Sarahana remained an active advocate of this belief, founding a literary online journal that published political writings, banned by Nepal’s new King who seized powers through a coup.

 By 2018, now living in Esopus and having lived in New York for almost as long as she had lived in Nepal, Sarahana felt an increasing urgency to dedicate herself more seriously to organizing for healthcare rights and against climate change in Hudson Valley.
 She became an American citizen along with 50 other immigrants in 2019 at the Ulster County Courthouse in Kingston.
 A Daily Freeman reporter quoted her as saying, “So many people don’t have a voice in what happens to the world—who’s affected by war, by ecological disaster.
 As an American citizen, you can do a lot.”
 As the reporter pointed out, Ulster County Surrogate’s Court Judge Sara McGinty had reminded the new citizens much of the same.

-The Covid-19 pandemic confirmed Sarahana’s belief that the investments of our future must be in social and care infrastructure.
+The Covid-19 pandemic and the following affordability crisis confirmed Sarahana’s belief that the investments of our future must be in social and care infrastructure.
 Lifelong residents witnessed neighborhoods change overnight due to the volatile housing market, working parents were left to juggle childcare and remote work, and essential workers had no option but to risk their lives.
 Sarahana recognizes that the reactive temporary measures put in place are not enough to protect us from the emergencies that will occur more frequently under climate change.
 That means we must invest in a society that guarantees stability to working families, infrastructure for the public good, and a robust response to the climate crisis.